zhpinkman/armed-bandit/results/waiting-monetary-value-prospect-theory/README.md

 |:--:|
 |*The average rate of using the best action - Agent's estimation of the reward function*|

-you can see the Average rate of using the best action above, left handside.
+you can see the average rate of using the best action above, left handside.
 Also the agent's estimation of the reward function is depicted in its right.
 As you can see, the agent has learned that the `best action is waiting 10 minutes`, and as a result of that, the average rate of using that action has converged to `97%`.

 One of most important things that we can conspicuously say from the charts modeling the class-arriving task is that the monetary value regarding the value of time is so potent that adjusting this hyper-parameter can largely impact the convergance of our model.